-View Temperature + Humidity with a Web Browser.
-The iServer let's you monitor and record Temperature and Relative Humidity over an Ethernet network or the Internet with no special software -- just a Web browser.
-The iServer serves Active Web Pages to display real time readings and display charts of temperature and humidity, or log data in standard data formats for use in a spreadsheet or data acquisition program such as Excel or Visual Basic.
+View Temperature + Barometric Pressure with a Web Browser.
+The iServer let's you monitor and record Temperature and Barometric Pressure over an Ethernet network or the Internet with no special software except a Web browser.
+The iServer serves Active Web Pages to display real time readings and display charts of temperature and barometric pressure, or log data in standard data formats for use in a spreadsheet or data acquisition program such as Excel or Visual Basic.

 Adjustable Charts.
-The JavaTM Applet chart scales are fully adjustable on the fly.
+The Java[TM] Applet chart scales are fully adjustable on the fly.
 For example, the chart can display one day, one week, one month or one year.
-Temperature and humidity can be charted across the full span (-40 to 124°C, and 0 to 100% RH) or within any narrow range (such as 20 to 30°C).
+Temperature and barometric pressure can be charted across the full span (-40 to 123°C) or within any narrow range (such as 20-30°C).
+Barometric pressure can be displayed in hectopascals (hPa), millimeters of Mercury (mmHg), or inches of Mercury (inHg).